 - on private land if there is no cemetery or burial ground within 32 km of the place where the person died or where the body is to be buried (with the permission from the Ministry of Health and the local Council);

-- any other place (whether or not it was used for burials before 1 April 1965) if the Ministry of Health agrees in advance that that place is appropriate and safe for burial.
-Also, for burials in urban areas, the mayor or two local councillors must agree to the burial;
+- in any other place (whether or not it was used for burials before 1 April 1965) if the Ministry of Health agrees in advance that the place is appropriate and safe for burial.
+For burials in urban areas, the mayor or two local councillors must agree to the burial;

 - at sea